kpbhumika/intelligent-crawler/Readme.md

 ## Tutorial Reference

 This application was set up following the tutorial [“Get Started with the PERN Stack”](https://medium.com/@ritapalves/get-started-with-the-pern-stack-an-introduction-and-implementation-guide-e33c55d09994) by Rita Palves.
-The tutorial provides a comprehensive guide to building a full-stack application with the PERN stack and was used as a reference to structure both the backend and frontend of Flash Wiz.
+The tutorial provides a comprehensive guide to building a full-stack application with the PERN stack and was used as a reference to structure both the backend and frontend of Intelligent crawler.

 ## Technologies Used